Zack Gelof

-Zachary Dunn Gelof (born October 19, 1999) is an American professional baseball second baseman for the Athletics of Major League Baseball (MLB).
+Zachary Dunn Gelof (born October 19, 1999) is an American professional baseball second baseman and third baseman for the Athletics of Major League Baseball (MLB).
 He played college baseball for the Virginia Cavaliers.
 He was selected by the Athletics in the second round of the 2021 MLB draft, and made his MLB debut for them in 2023.
 Gelof played for Team Israel in the 2023 World Baseball Classic.

 Personal life

-Gelof is a son of Kelly and Adam Gelof, both of whom are attorneys.
-He is Jewish.
+Gelof is a son of Kelly and Adam Gelof, both of whom are attorneys; they married in 1996, after graduating from law school.
+His paternal grandfather received a Purple Heart as a tank commander for fighting in Europe during World War II, and his paternal grandmother was the president of Congregation Beth Sholom in Dover, Delaware.
+He is Jewish, and when he made his Major League debut he became the 17th Jewish player to play in the majors in 2023.
 His younger brother Jake Gelof played baseball as a third baseman for the University of Virginia, was drafted in the second round of the 2023 draft by the Los Angeles Dodgers, and now plays in the Dodgers organization; Jake was Zack's teammate in both high school and college.